VineetKiragi/CMPE-257/Paper/paper.md

 ## Vineet

-## Applying BERT Uncased Whole Word Masking with Squad Benchmarking (Devansh)
+## Applying BERT Large Uncased Whole Word Masking with Squad Benchmarking (Devansh)

-In this method, we explore the following:
-- What it means for BERT to achieve "human-level performance on question-answering"?
-- Is using BERT a powerful search technique for question-answering?
+This technique uses an English language pre-trained model by employing masked language modeling (MLM) scheme.
+This model is not case-sensitive; and, it does not distinguish between `english` and `English`.

+This BERT model was trained using a novel method called Whole Word Masking, unlike conventional BERT models.
+In this instance, a word's tokens are all simultaneously masked.
+Overall masking rate is unchanged.

+Each masked WordPiece token is predicted separately; the training is the same.

 After collecting the training data of cities in the US, we need to fine-tune our model to work well for this dataset.
 The format is maintained to be SQuAD-like.

+This model has the following configuration:
+- 24-layer
+- 1024 hidden dimension
+- 16 attention heads
+- 336M parameters.

 ### Impact of Transfer Learning